-There are five types of funding currently available through the RICCELFF:
+There are four types of funding currently available through the RICCELFF:

 LISC, in partnership with the Department of Human Services (DHS), will be administering the Child Care Provider Relief Fund as emergency relief grants to the Rhode Island child care and early learning provider community through a competitive application process.